Trasylol (Aprotinin injection)

-On November 5, 2007, Trasylol manufacturer Bayer AG announced that it was suspending worldwide sale of the drug until results of a recent drug trial could be properly evaluated.
-In October 2007, a Canada-based drug study of cardiac surgery patients was halted because Trasylol use appeared to cause increase health risks compared with other anti-bleeding drugs used in the study -- including risk of kidney failure, stroke, and heart attack.
-(Read the Bayer Press Release).
+On November 5, 2007, manufacturer Bayer AG suspended the sale of Trasylol worldwide pending the results of a recent drug trial.
+A month earlier, a Canada-based drug study of cardiac surgery patients was halted because using Trasylol appeared to cause increased health risks compared with other blood-clotting drugs.
+Patients experienced higher rates of kidney failure, stroke, and heart attack.

-Anaphylactic Reaction is a rare but serious allergic reaction that happens suddenly and can be life threatening.
-Patients who have had Trasylol in the past have a higher chance for anaphylactic reactions with a new dose of Trasylol.
+Anaphylactic reaction is a rare but serious allergic reaction that happens suddenly and can be life threatening.
+Patients who have had Trasylol in the past have a higher risk of anaphylactic reactions with a new dose of Trasylol.